 - --resetAtime / resetAtime Restores the access time in the backups (same as in source), but changes ctime (time of last modification of file status information).
-Normally, you will not use this option. - --doNotDelete / doNotDelete Do all checks what backups should be deleted, but don't delete anything.
-This option is useful in combination with storeBackupDel.pl which can read the configuration file of store-Backup.pl.
+Normally, you will not use this option. - --linkToRecent After a successful backup, a symbolic link to most recent backup of this series (that's the backup just done) is created with the name specified by this option.
+If an older symbolic link exists, it will be deleted.
+If you change the name of this symbolic link in the configuration, the old link will not be removed you have to delete it manually. - --doNotDelete / doNotDelete Do all checks what backups should be deleted, but don't delete anything.
+This option is useful in combination with storeBackupDel.pl which can read the configuration file of storeBackup.pl.
 StoreBackupDel.pl can delete old backups later asynchronously.

-For understanding the rules what file should be deleted, see the "keep" options below.

-- --deleteNotFinishedDirs / deleteNotFinishedDirs Delete backups which have not been finished and are therefore not complete.
-StoreBackup.pl or storeBackupDel.pl will only delete unfinished backups if option "doNotDelete" is not set. - --keepAll / keepAll Keep all backups of a series for the specified amount of time.
+For understanding the rules what file should be deleted, see the "keep" options below. - --deleteNotFinishedDirs / deleteNotFinishedDirs Delete backups which have not been finished and are therefore not complete.
+StoreBackup.pl or storeBackupDel.pl will only delete unfinished backups if option "doNotDelete" is set to "no" (the default value) or is unset.
+If "doNotDelete" is set to "yes", nothing is deleted.
+"Backups which have not been finished" are those for which option lateLinks was used, but for which storeBackupUpdate.pl was not run yet.

+- --keepAll / keepAll Keep all backups of a series for the specified amount of time.
 This is like a default value for all days in option keepWeekday (see below).
 Deletion of old backups is done after the actual backup is finished or with storeBackupDel.pl.
 The time range has to be specified in format "dhms", eg. "10d2h" means 10 days and 2 hours.
 To do so is useful if you want to specify 10 days, because if you define this exactly, then checking a few minutes or seconds before or later can result in 9 days.
 StoreBackups internal calculation is in seconds.

-The default value is "30d".

-- --keepWeekday / keepWeekday This option overwrites the settings of option keepAll for special days of the week.
+The default value is "30d". - --keepWeekday / keepWeekday This option overwrites the settings of option keepAll for special days of the week.
 Mon, Wed: 40d5m Sat: 60d10m means: - keep backups from Monday and Wednesday 40 days + 5 minutes - keep backups from Saturday 60 days + 10 minutes - keep backups from the rest of the weekdays like specified via option keepAll.

-You can also use the "archive flag" which means not to delete the affected directories because option "keep-MaxNumber" hits.
-Mon, Wed:a40d5m Sat:60d10m means:
+You can also use the "archive flag" which means not to delete the affected directories because option "keepMaxNumber" hits.
+Mon, Wed: a40d5m Sat:60d10m means: